gaurav1780/comp1010practicalClassMaterial/week 05 - classes and objects 2/practicalClassesObjects2.md

 1. At least 7 methods from `Box.java`, AND,
 2. At least 3 methods from  `DeliveryTruck.java`.

-Marks will be capped at 49 if you don't satisfy the passing criteria.
+Your mark will be capped at 49 if you don't satisfy the passing criteria.
 For example, if 14 methods pass in `Box.java` but none in `DeliveryTruck.java`, you will get 49 marks, and you won't pass the weekly hurdle.

 Rules applicable to all submissions are on iLearn [here](https://ilearn.mq.edu.au/mod/page/view.php?id=6701867).

 **Due date: 5pm (17:00:00), Sunday 27th March Sydney Time**.

-**Late submissions will not accepted.**
+As usual, **late submissions will not be accepted!**